-Policy 3140: Financial Management- Banking Services
+Policy 3140: Financial Management - Banking Services

-The Board shall determine the banks for School funds depositories and the Board may enter into a contract of one to five years duration for time deposits of School funds (e.g. - certificates of deposit, money market accounts, etc.).
+The Board shall determine the banks for School funds depositories and the Board may enter into a contract of one to five years duration for the deposit of School funds.

 In order to open new bank accounts in the School's name, the Chief Executive Officer and the Treasurer must sign the account authorization.
-All wire or ACH transfers of funds into School accounts shall be initially set up and authorized by the School Director of Finance or other individual authorized by the Board.
-Any changes to the School's bank account signatories will require a resolution by the Board.
+Wire transfers of funds into School accounts must be authorized in writing by the Chief Executive Officer and Treasurer or other individual authorized by the Board.
+In both instances, the Chief Executive Officer may appoint a designee to sign for creation of new accounts and for wire transfers.
+However, such appointment must be in writing.

-Policy 3160: Financial Management- Investment of School Funds
+Policy 3160: Financial Management - Investment of School Funds